Former Texas officer sentenced to nearly 12 years in prison for the killing of Atatiana Jefferson in her home – KION546

 Aaron Dean, the 38-year-old White former Fort Worth police officer, had faced up to 20 years in prison for killing Jefferson, a 28-year-old Black woman.

-Dean, in a gray suit, stood in court and showed no emotion as the verdict was read.
-Jefferson’s relatives read impact statements after the sentence of 11 years, 10 months and 12 days in prison was announced.
+Dean, in a gray suit, stood in court and showed no emotion as the sentence was read.
+Jefferson’s relatives read impact statements after the term of 11 years, 10 months and 12 days in prison was announced.

+“My sister did not do anything wrong,” said Ashley Carr, Jefferson’s sister.
+“She was in her home, which should have been the safest place for her to be and yet turned out to be the most dangerous.
+She was murdered and, as her big sister, I live every day with the pain that I could not do my job and protect her.”

 The jury began deliberating on the sentence on Monday after convicting Dean last Thursday.